 Tenancy Deposits to be Limited to 5 Weeks

 The government has done a U-turn on the decision to cap tenancy deposits at 6 weeks rent.
-Now, for rents under £50,000 a year, they will be reduced to just 5 weeks, when the long delayed Tenant Fees Bill becomes the law, says David Lawrenson of www.LettingFocus.com.
+Now, for rents under £50,000 a year, they will be reduced to just 5 weeks rent, when the long delayed Tenant Fees Bill becomes the law, says David Lawrenson of www.LettingFocus.com.
 (If the annual rent is over a fairly whopping £50,000 per annum, you still can charge a deposit equal to 6 weeks rent.
 Don’t really see why there should be a difference for “Mayfair type rentals”, but there we are!)

 Limiting deposits means landlords have even less to fall back on if the tenant does not pay rent and thus makes it even more essential to conduct thorough reference and affordability checks on tenants when they apply to let property from a landlord.